The Russia Investigations: Why Are Democrats Avoiding The Russia Imbroglio?

 None of the rank-and-file members will be there.

-Rosenstein will swear an oath to tell the truth and a court reporter will record the session, committee officials said.
-Once the transcript has been reviewed and cleared by the intelligence community "to avoid the public dissemination of classified or otherwise protected information," it'll be "publicly available," they say.
+Rosenstein will swear an oath to tell the truth, and a court reporter will record the session, committee officials said.
+Once the transcript has been reviewed and cleared by the intelligence community "to avoid the public dissemination of classified or otherwise protected information," it will be "publicly available," they say.

 When?
 Good question.
 That may depend on Rosenstein's answers.
 If the deputy attorney general says something like, "yeah, I wore a wire, see, and I sent my G-Men to bug the president's bedroom and we've been wiretapping his phone," that may find its way into the press swiftly — ahead of Election Day in just a few weeks.

-Note: A previous version of this story misspelled and incorrectly named The Atlantic's Edward-Isaac Dovere as Issac Dovere.